domenic/restify-oauth2/README.md

 This package provides a *very simple* plugin for the [Restify][] framework, giving your RESTful server OAuth 2.0 endpoint capabilities.
 In particular, it implements the [Resource Owner Password Credentials flow][ropc] only.

+TODO: yeah we're gonna need to explain ROPC and bearer tokens and shit.
+Maybe I'll make a blog post and link to that?
+GREAT IDEA!

 ## What You Get

+TODO: Explain the hooks first, rename this section.

 If you provide this plugin with the appropriate hooks, it will: